-Students should remember that the School will not condone plagiarism in any form and will sanction acts of plagiarism.
+All written work submitted by students is to be their own.
+Ideas and concepts that are the work of others must be cited with proper attribution.
+The use of the written works of others that is submitted as one's own constitutes plagiarism and is a violation of academic standards.
+The School will not condone plagiarism in any form and will apply sanction to acts of plagiarism.
 A student who presents someone else's work as his or her own work is stealing from the authors or persons who did the original thinking and writing.
 Plagiarism occurs when a student directly copies another's work without citation; when a student paraphrases major aspects of another's work without citation; and when a student combines the work of different authors into a new statement without reference to those authors.
 It is also plagiarism to use the ideas and/or work of another student and present them as your own.
-It is not plagiarism to formulate your own presentation of an idea or concept as a reaction to someone else's work; however, the work to which you are reacting should be discussed and appropriately cited.
-Any student who can be shown to have plagiarized any part of any assignment in this course will automatically FAIL the course and will be referred to the Associate Dean for disciplinary action, which may include expulsion
+It is NOT plagiarism to formulate your own presentation of an idea or concept as a reaction to someone else's work; however, the work to which you are reacting should be discussed and appropriately cited.
+Any student who can be shown to have plagiarized any part of any assignment in a course will automatically FAIL the course and will be placed on Academic Probation and will be referred to the Associate Dean for disciplinary action which may include expulsion.
+A student may not submit the same paper or an assignment from another class for credit.
+If students or faculty are concerned that written work is indeed plagiarized, they can use the following "plagiarism checker" websites, easily accessible, and generally free on Google: